What can male discharge from an STI look like?

 The runner-up in the common bacterial STI competition is Gonorrhoea.
 While less common than Chlamydia, it can cause just as much damage to your sexual health if left untreated.
 And like Chlamydia, it’s often difficult to know you have it since symptoms can go undetected.

-Discharge is also a common symptom of Gonorrhoea.
+Discharge is an extremely common symptom of Gonorrhoea.
 However, the discharge caused by Gonorrhoea is a slightly different hue.
 This abnormal penile discharge shades from green, yellow, and white and is mucopurulent (meaning it contains both mucus and pus).
+However, remember that in early infections or those with few bacteria there may be just one small drop of cloudy fluid.

 Trichomonas